 Lesbian, Gay, Bisexual, Transgender, and Questioning Students

-The LGBTQ Center at the University of Virginia supports lesbian, gay, bisexual, transgender, and questioning students.
+The LGBTQ Center at the University of Virginia supports lesbian, gay, bisexual, transgender, queer, and questioning students.
 The center, located on the lower level of Newcomb Hall, serves to raise both awareness and inclusion of sexual and gender minorities and to provide a safe, informal gathering space.

 Assistant Director Scott Rheinheimer coordinates the University's support of LGBTQ students and student organizations.